wolfgangbrandl/db2_fdw/doc/README.db2_fdw.md

 DB2 permissions
 ------------------

-The DB2 user will obviously need CREATE SESSION privilege and the right to select from the table or view in question.
+The DB2 user will obviously need CONNECT privilege and the right to select from the table or view in question.